2023 French pension reform strikes: Background

-In his New Year's Eve speech on 31 December 2022, he clarified that they would be implemented by autumn 2023.
-In early January 2023 prior to consultation with unions, Prime Minister Elisabeth Borne spoke on FranceInfo radio, stating that the government could "show flexibility" on the intention to raise the retirement age to 65, and were willing to explore "other solutions" that would enable the government to "reach its target of balancing the pensions system by 2030".
-She announced that the policy would be presented to cabinet on January 23 and debated in parliament in early February, with full details published on January 10.
+In his New Year's Eve speech on 31 December 2022, he clarified that the reforms would be implemented by autumn 2023.
+In early January 2023 prior to consultation with unions, Prime Minister Élisabeth Borne spoke on FranceInfo radio, stating that the government could "show flexibility" on the intention to raise the retirement age to 65, and were willing to explore "other solutions" that would enable the government to "reach its target of balancing the pensions system by 2030".
+She announced that the policy would be presented to cabinet on 23 January and debated in parliament in early February, with full details published on 10 January.